-In this Python tutorial, you will learn how to perform a two-sample t-test with Python.
+In this Python data analysis tutorial, you will learn how to perform a two-sample t-test with Python.
 First, you will learn about the t-test including the assumptions of the statistical test.
 Following this, you will learn how to check whether your data follow the assumptions.

 After this, you will learn how to perform an two sample t-test using the following Python packages:

 Finally, you will also learn how to interpret the results and, then, how to report the results (including data visualization).

 Obviously, before learning how to calculate an independent t-test in Python, you will have at least one of the packages installed.
 Make sure that you have the following Python packages installed:

 - Pingouin (if using pingouin.ttest)

 Scipy is an essential package for data analysis in Python and is, in fact, a dependency of all of the other packages used in this tutorial.
 In this post, we will use it to test one of the assumptions using the shapiro-wilks test.
 Thus, you will need Scipy even though you use one of the other packages to calculate the t-test.
 Now, you might wonder why you should bother using any of the other packages for your analysis.
 Well, the ttest_ind function will return the t- and p-value whereas (some) of the other packages will return more values (e.g., the degrees of freedom, confidence interval, effect sizes) as well.

 Pandas will be used to import data into a dataframe and to calculate summary statistics.
 Thus, you will need this package to follow this tutorial.

 If you want to visualize the different means and learn how to plot the p-values and effect sizes Seaborn is a very easy data visualization package.